Actionable tips, community conversations, and marketing inspiration.

 Sr. SEO Marketing Manager @ AdRoll

-You can increase your Facebook ads ROI (return on investment) by targeting the right people with the right message.
-Fortunately, Facebook makes it easy to do this with their robust Facebook ad targeting options.
-Learn about each option, including ways to narrow your audience and improve the ROI of your Facebook ads.
+You can increase your Facebook ads' return on investment (ROI) by targeting the right people with the right message.
+Fortunately, Facebook makes it easy to do this with its robust Facebook ads targeting options.
+Learn how to target Facebook ads, including narrowing your audience and improving the ROI.

 Facebook advertising tools enable marketers to build ad campaigns and target specific people and groups.
 Because an ad is only effective when shown to the right people, choosing your audience is key to guarding against ad fatigue and audience decay.
 The more you customize your Facebook audience, the more likely you will reach people interested in engaging with your brand, product, or service, leading to increased sales and ROI.
-Facebook ad targeting helps you get your ad in front of the right people by clearly defining and segmenting Facebook users.
+Knowing how to target ads on Facebook helps you get your ad in front of the right people by clearly defining and segmenting Facebook users.

 Facebook Ad Targeting Audience Customization Options

-When assigning an audience to a Facebook ad, you have the option to choose from an existing audience or create a new specific audience.
+When assigning an audience to a Facebook ad, you can choose from an existing audience or create a new specific audience.
 When you create a new audience, multiple customization options are available in three main categories: Demographics, Interests, and Behaviors.

 Demographics

-Here are all of the options you can choose from when defining your audience by their demographics.
+Here are the options you can choose from when defining your Facebook ads target audience by their demographics.

 • Location: You can target people in a specific country, state, county, city, postal, code, and more.
-Additionally, within each location option, you can target everyone in the location, users who live in that location, or people who traveled or are traveling in that location.
+Additionally, within each location option, you can target everyone in the location, users who live there, or people who traveled or are traveling there.

 • Age: Facebook automatically sets the age range to people between 18 and 65+, but you can narrow your audience if you know the age range of your target customers.